-What is antipsychotic polypharmacy?
-Antipsychotic combination treatment, also called antipsychotic polypharmacy, has been utilised in clinical practice for patients who are unresponsive or partially responsive to antipsychotic monotherapies.
-Please also see the treatments for medication-resistant schizophrenia topic for augmentation with other pharmaceutical agents.
-What is the evidence for antipsychotic polypharmacy?
-Moderate to high quality evidence finds a medium-sized improvement in overall symptoms and a small improvement in clinical response with antipsychotic polypharmacy vs. monotherapy.
-There is also less discontinuation for any reason with antipsychotic polypharmacy.
+What is polypharmacy?
+Medication combination treatment, also called polypharmacy, has been utilised in clinical practice for patients who are unresponsive or partially responsive to antipsychotic monotherapies.
+What is the evidence for polypharmacy?
+Moderate to high quality evidence finds a medium-sized improvement in overall symptoms, and a small improvement in clinical response, with antipsychotic polypharmacy vs. monotherapy.
+There is also less study discontinuation for any reason with antipsychotic polypharmacy.
 However, studies assessing rates of relapse after switching from polypharmacy to monotherapies found no differences in relapse rates and more study discontinuation with polypharmacy.
-Moderate quality evidence finds antipsychotic polypharmacy is most often associated with the use of first-generation…
+Moderate quality evidence finds antipsychotic polypharmacy is most…

 Transcranial direct current stimulation